Cbow2018/Authelia-Admin/README.md

     external: true
 ```

-Mount only `users_database.yml`, not the whole Authelia config directory — that directory also holds your JWT secret, session secret, storage encryption key and OIDC private keys, none of which this app needs.
+Mount only `users_database.yml`, not the whole Authelia config directory.
+That directory also holds your JWT secret, session secret, storage encryption key and OIDC private keys, none of which this app needs.

 The `state` directory holds `pending.json`, which tracks which users have been invited but haven't set a password yet.
 It contains bcrypt hashes, so keep it out of version control.

 ### Invite lifespan

-Invites use Authelia's password-reset flow, so the link expires after `identity_validation.reset_password.jwt_lifespan` (default 5 minutes).
+Invites use Authelia's password reset flow, so the link expires after `identity_validation.reset_password.jwt_lifespan` (default 5 minutes).
 Worth raising for invites:

 ```yaml
 identity_validation: